Pfizer to buy Allergan in $160 billion deal

 The deal values Allergan shares at $363.63 each, about 16 percent more than their closing price of $312.46 on Friday.
 Pfizer shareholders would control of 56 percent of the combined company.
 The record-breaking deal includes $8 billion in debt, Pfizer said.

-Pfizer was advised by Guggenheim Securities, Goldman Sachs & Co, Centerview Partners and Moelis & Co.
+Pfizer was advised by Guggenheim Securities, Goldman Sachs & Co (GS.N), Centerview Partners and Moelis & Co (MC.N).
 Its legal advisers are Wachtell, Lipton, Rosen & Katz; Skadden, Arps, Slate, Meagher & Flom LLP and A & L Goodbody.

 Allergan was advised by J.P.
-Morgan, Morgan Stanley and Cleary Gottlieb Steen & Hamilton LLP.
+Morgan (JPM.N), Morgan Stanley (MS.N) and Cleary Gottlieb Steen & Hamilton LLP.
 Latham & Watkins LLP and Arthur Cox are its legal advisers.

 (Additional reporting by Caroline Humer in New York and and Ankur Banerjee in Bengaluru; Editing by Lisa Von Ahn and Christian Plumb)